 Terry has a prominent media profile, often being asked to comment on environmental issues and featuring on mainstream TV, radio, lifestyle magazines, national and international newspapers.

 With a professional background in environmental law, Terry was the lead author of the first two editions of the groundbreaking Global Climate Legislation Study, examining climate change-related laws across the world, and remains a co-author today.
-He has presented the results of the study to the US Senate, Mexican Congress, Japanese Diet and the South Korean National Assembly, and is an adviser to the Chinese government on the development of their climate change law.
+He has presented the results of the study to the US Senate, Mexican Congress, Japanese Diet and the South Korean National Assembly, and was an adviser to the Chinese government on the development of their climate change law.

 You can contact Terry via the form below.